md-zaman/jenkins-learning/Notes.md

 Select any job or create a new one > Configure >
-Build Triggers > Build periodically > Here we need to add a cron expression - Google to find out cron expression like "cron expressio for everyday at 1 am" and copy and past it here.
+Build Triggers > Build periodically > Here we need to add a cron expression - Google to find out cron expression like "cron expression for everyday at 1 am" and copy and past it here.

-You can also make it every single minute ans save the job.
+You can also make it every single minute and save the job.

 Now this job will run every single minute.